Adventuring and Exploration

 |Heavy forest, jungle||4|

 It is possible to travel at a faster pace.
 You may use the higher of your Speed or Vitality instead of the lower to calculate movement rate, but take 1 fatigue for each hour spent traveling this way.
 It is also possible to travel more hours per day by taking 1 fatigue per additional hour over 8.
-If you gain more than 5 fatigue in this way in a single day, you become exhausted.
+If you gain more than 5 fatigue in a single day from any combination of these two methods, you become exhausted.

 Terrain has a tremendous impact on travel speed.
 Each mile of terrain costs a certain number of miles of movement as listed in the table to the left.
 Hills and mountains act as multipliers to the base cost.